oasp/oasp4js/README.md

-You need a Git client to clone the repository and the Node.js platform (including its package manager - npm) which allows Grunt and Bower to install the dependencies and build the application.
+You need a Git client to clone the repositories and the Node.js platform (including its package manager - npm) which allows Grunt and Bower to install the dependencies and build the application.
 Here you can learn how to install the prerequisites.

 Additional install tomcat on your machine.
 In this example I assume that tomcat installation location is